strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ### Docker build options

 When building the Docker images you can use an alternative JRE or use an alternate base image.

-#### Alternative Docker image JRE

-The docker images can be built with an alternative Java version by setting the environment variable `JAVA_VERSION`.
-For example, to build docker images that have the Java 19 JRE installed use `JAVA_VERSION=19 make docker_build`.
-If not present, the container images will use Java **17** by default.

 #### Alternative `docker` command